govtechmy/hansards-dataproc/README.md

 126 out of 326 Hansards have out of sync timestamps.
 The bullet points and word-formatted timestamps do not necessarily agree chronologically.

+## On error files
+`batch_run.py` is guaranteed to run without errors by catching them and storing Hansard-specific errors at `errors/`.
+If there are no files or the files are empty then there are no errors.
+There are four files at most.
+1. `hansards_with_parsing_errors.txt` contains errors caught when running `parse_pdf.py`.
+2. `error_tables.txt` contains errors from `pretabulation_processing.py`.
+These are usually due to the parser not being able to inject the table into the text.
+The maintainer can usually fix this case through `post_parsing_edits.py`.
+3. `pretabulation_errors.txt` contains other errors caught when running `pretabulation_processing.py`.
+4. `tabulation_errors.txt` contains errors caught when running `tabulate.py`.
+The maintainer can usually fix this case through `edit_hansards.py`.

 ## On warning files
 Please check all files inside `warnings` after each run.
 For a successful run it is not expected for these files to be empty, and their role is to flag out suspicious cases for manual inspection and most cases are OK.
 Those that are not OK is on the maintainer to fix through the following
 1. A human mistake in transcribing that is specific to a given Hansard: edit that Hansard with `edit_hansards.py` to fix the issue and maintain reproducibility.
 For examples, missing ] or :, or authors that did not start on a newline.